 Cape Town-born De Kock, who is also doing his BA on campus, was central in the Udubs team, as was Manuel from Paarl, who is doing his Bachelor's Degree in Education.

-And Mavesere, the Zimbabwean international who is doing his Bachelor of Arts, truly stood out - and was even voted the 2021 Varsity Cup Forward that Rocks and runner-up in the Overall Player that Rocks.
+And Mavesere, the Zimbabwean international who received his Higher Certificate in Economic Development during the May graduations, truly stood out - and was even voted the 2021 Varsity Cup Forward that Rocks and runner-up in the Overall Player that Rocks.

 Mavesere started in seven of UWC’s nine matches in the Varsity Cup - scoring seven tries and taking home a couple of Player that Rocks awards.

 De Kock, who also started seven matches, was UWC's leading points-scorer courtesy of his dual role as scrumhalf and placekicker.
 His 71 points came via 20 conversions, eight penalties and a try against FNB CUT.

 Manuel (pictured, right), meanwhile, started six matches (half as a rightwinger), and dotted down three times in total - two against FNB UJ and another in the Chester Williams Memorial Trophy clash against FNB UCT Ikeys.

 Photos by Skhu Nkomphela - UWC Sport/Catherine Kotze - FNB Varsity Cup